Dekr0/Dekr0/todo/audio_modding.md

 - Release patch fix
 - Add more variants

-- Add tail layers
+## BR16

-### Aftertouch Spear
+### Aftertouch MCX

-- Expand variants for core and tail
+- Make sure tail do not muffle all surrounding sound

+## AC8

+### Bushmaster 25mm

+- Investigate why oil rig do not use the tail layer of handheld autocannon.